 However, if a home equity loan on the family’s principal place of residence is used to buy a vacation home, the home equity loan does not reduce the net worth of the vacation home because it is secured by the family home and not the vacation home.

-Use our Financial Aid Calculator to estimate the expected family contribution (EFC) and your financial need based on income, assets, family size and demographics.
+Use our Financial Aid Calculator to estimate your financial need based on income, assets and other criteria.